 Note: The beta Assess feature can be licensed in alpha and eval instances of the Contrast UI.

 The Python agent is a WSGI- and framework-specific middleware that's compatible with the most-popular web application frameworks.
 The agent's goal is to be fully WSGI compatible along with other web frameworks.

-To start protecting your application, download the Python agent and service, and create a configuration file as described in Python Agent Installation.
-The Python agent is installed as a standard Python package, and communicates with a standalone Contrast Service that runs outside your application.
+To start using your application with Contrast, download the Python agent and create a configuration file as described in Python Agent Installation.
+The Python agent is installed as a standard Python package, and uses the Contrast Service to communicate results.

-The Python agent supports Python versions 2.7+ and 3.4 - 3.6.
+The Python agent supports Python versions 2.7 and 3.5 to 3.8.
 Framework support is currently for: